 Bolzano’s South Tyrol Museum of Archaeology is home to the Iceman, also known as Ötzi, a 5,300-year-old mummy found frozen in a European glacier in 1991.

-6) Fascinating towns
+6) Unique towns to explore

 Vipiteno.
 Photo: Gianluca Papaccio

-But once you’re done with all the activity and are looking for somewhere to wind down, then the spa town of Merano is the place to be.
+But once you’re done with all the activity and are looking for somewhere to wind down, the spa town of Merano is the place to be.